 Day 2: Orange

 After breakfast there will be a bike fitting session for the group followed by a short test ride to ensure everyone's equipment has been set up properly.
 Depart Avignon and cycle approximately 32 kilometres on quiet and flat country roads en route to Orange.
-Along the way, pass through the famous wine region of Chateauneuf du Pape and stop to enjoy a vineyard visit.
+Along the way, pass through the famous wine region of Chateauneuf du Pape and have the option to stop to enjoy a vineyard visit.
 Sample (in moderation) some of the red wine the region is so famous for then continue on the road to Orange.
 Note that the terrain will become a little more hilly as you approach Orange.
 After checking in to the hotel in Orange and cleaning up, head out on an orientation walk of this compact town, visiting the Arc de Triomphe d'Orange and the outstanding Roman Theatre, one of the best preserved Roman theatres in Europe.
 Ride distance: approx. 32 kms/20 miles, mostly flat with a 100m climb near the end, approx. 250m/820ft of elevation gain.